-Veteran WordPress blogger and content marketer, Brian Jackson, has been hosting websites, launching blogs, building plugins and scaling traffic for startups (like Kinsta) for well over a decade.
+Veteran WordPress blogger and content marketer, Brian Jackson, has been offering cheap hosting plans, launching blogs, building plugins and scaling traffic for startups (like Kinsta where they offer some of the best hosting plans on the market) for well over a decade.
 A man with many profitable side projects and blogs with hundreds of thousands of monthly readers under his management, it’s safe to say Brian knows a thing or two about getting—and converting readers.

 During our chat on my podcast, I asked Brian to share a lesser-known marketing tactic that bloggers can use to better monetize their sites.
 Here’s the blogging tips and advice he had to tell us:

 “Obviously I’m a big fan of SEO.
 But SEO has its ups and downs, so I’ve had good months and I’ve had bad months.
 There’s no way to get around that when you’re just doing SEO.
 I always recommend people figure out other ways to generate traffic too, so you can supplement any dips you have with your SEO.”